The former Laindon 1, 2 and 3 housing estate, often

 Recreational green areas existed within the estate with the largest being in Northey.
 Large

-evergreen trees grew there close to a small enclosed electricity building.
+conifer trees grew there close to a small enclosed electricity building.
 A large paved park

 on the approach to the Laindon Shopping Centre and another one in front of the entrance to